Rockaway Township Municipal Court

 On January 1, 2016, Rockaway Township entered into an Interlocal Services Agreement with the Township of Mine Hill for the consolidation of their Municipal Courts.
 The daily operation and court sessions of the Municipal Court of Rockaway Township and the Municipal Court of the Township of Mine Hill will be conducted at the Rockaway Township Municipal building.
 As a shared court, each court remains separate, each keeping their own identity.

-Payments can also be made at the violations window in the form of cash, check or credit card (Discover, Visa or MasterCard).
+Payments can also be made at the violations window in the form of cash, check, or money order.
+CREDIT CARDS ARE NOT ACCEPTED AT THE WINDOW.

 Payments by mail are to be by check or money order made payable to the Municipal Court by which you were charged.
 Please print the ticket number on the front of the check or money order.
 If you would like a copy of your receipt, your payment must be accompanied by a self-addressed, stamped envelope.
 PLEASE DO NOT MAIL CASH.